sagiavinash/flux-standard-data-storage/README.md

 - have `prevQueries` when `query` & `cache` properties are present
 - have `nextQueries` when `query`, `cache`& `prevQueries` properties are present

-a dataPoint MAY NOT
+a dataPoint MUST NOT

-- have a property which is not listed above (standard has to be extended to accomodate them)
+- have a property which is not listed above

 ### `data`